Geological-Survey-of-Western-Australia/atratus/docs/source/installation.rst

 .. code-block:: shell

-   pip install geo_digital_toolkit
+   pip install geo_digital_tools

-If you're intending to use the utilities in **geo_digital_toolkit** to do your own data harmonisation workflow we recommend this method of import.
+If you're intending to use the utilities in **geo_digital_tools** to do your own data harmonisation workflow we recommend this method of import.

 .. code-block:: python

-   import geo_digital_toolkit as gdt
+   import geo_digital_tools as gdt

 Developer Installation